|

 by an avenue of tall trees, bordered by a row of small shops.

-played their first round of golf over a small nine-hole course
+their first round of golf over a small nine-hole course of some

-recently been acquired through the work of the Friends of Manley
+been acquired through the work of the Friends of Manley Park for

-Park for its refurbishment, and the creation of new kickabout
+its refurbishment, and the creation of new kickabout area for

 Manley Park was built as a magnificent estate in the 1860s for

-Originally, when its superb park and pleasure gardens were open
+when its superb park and pleasure gardens were open to the public

-to the public they consisted of over 80 acres with ornamental
+they consisted of over 80 acres with ornamental lakes and reputedly

-piecemeal for development and his fine house was abandoned and
+for development and his fine house was abandoned and eventually

 We